superbrobenji/async-queue/README.md

   </a>
 </p>

-> s A simple queue for executing promises concurrently.
-You can set timeouts, max concurrency as well as retries
+> A simple queue for executing promises concurrently.
+You can set timeouts, max concurrency as well as retry

 ### 🏠 [Homepage](https://www.npmjs.com/package/asyncrify)